 The day is reserved for Krakow sightseeing.
 You will walk along beautiful Kanonicza and Grodzka streets, enjoy the ambience of the Main Market Square and listen to the buggle call from the tower of St. Mary’s Church.
 Pay a visit to the Wawel Hill and see the Cathedral where the Kings of Poland were buried.
 After a lunch break we recommend a trip to Kazimierz, the old Jewish quarter.
 It’s an extraordinary place with plenty of cafes, restaurants and clubs.
 Feel the magic atmosphere and explore the nooks of Kazimierz district.
 In the evening we will invite you for Chopin piano concert.

 Day 11: Jasna Gora Monastery – Wieliczka

 Start the day by traveling north into Czestochowa where you will have the opportunity to see the miraculous icon of the Black Madonna.
 Follow your guide to visit the fortified Jasna Gora Monastery.
 Since the 14th century it has been protected by Pauline monks.
 Afterwards you will head for Wieliczka to explore the medieval salt mine.
 Established in the 13th century nowadays it attracts over 1,2 million people each year.
 One of the greatest tourist attractions in Poland.
-Return to Krakow for dinner and overnight.
+Return to Krakow for overnight.